 Failure to take good care of your roof can cause it to develop leaks and other problems that may lead to water damage and other serious structural issues.
 To prevent such issues from happening, it’s important that you undertake a comprehensive roof inspection at least once every year.
 But, you may be wondering – what does roof inspection really entail?
 Who does it and how does it benefit you at the end of the day?

-Roof inspection is typically divided into two parts namely interior and exterior inspection.
-This is what you should expect from the a typical roof inspection.
+A roof inspection is typically divided into two parts namely interior and exterior inspection.
+This is what you should expect from the typical roof inspection.

 Part 1: Interior Inspection

 Roof problems usually affect both the outer and inner parts of your roof.
 There are specific signs that professional roof inspectors check for during the inspection.
 In the case of interior inspection, the roofing expert must go up to your attic and look for specific warning signs or indicators of underlying issues.
 Some of the key things that they check for during the interior roof inspection include:

 – Structural Issues

 If your roof is letting in any light into your home or the roof is sagging in any way then your roof is suffering from some structural issues.
 These issues typically require an overhaul of sections of your roof for best results.

 Leaks can be very potentially dangerous to the stability and durability of your roof.
 This is why it is very important to identify them as early as possible.
 Signs of leaks in your roof include decaying roofing materials and drip marks on walls.

 The growth of mold and rot is a clear sign that your roof has a leak or your home has a ventilation issue that needs to be resolved.

 During an interior roof inspection, the roofing professionals also check to see whether your roof is properly insulated.
 Proper insulation can lead to hot air building up in your attic.
 This hot air is not good for your roof especially during winter as it causes snow to melt on your roof causing water damage.